ivapylibs/Surveillance/Surveillance/deployment/ROS/README.md

 ```
 If the purpose is to save the data as calibration data for future usage, it is better to change the prefix to ``calib`` instead of ``data`` to differentiate from recordings used for other purposes.

+Note that we have to be careful when calibrating.
+The survelliance system is sensitive to the table mat color.
+So we should keep consistent if there is a user sitting in front of the machine for both calibration and testing.

 #### 1.2 Record with the calibrated system